-Network monitoring is used to analyse and monitor network activity.
-It provides information for faultfinding and establishing the most appropriate corrective and preventive actions when downtime or network latency compromise network performance and quality of service.
+Network monitoring provides information for faultfinding.
+It establishes the most appropriate corrective and preventive actions when downtime or network latency compromise network performance and quality of service.

 There are three general motives for network monitoring: